fschaeck/AirVPN-hummingbird-docker/README.md

 #### Start a connection

->`sudo ./hummingbird your_openvpn_file.ovpn`
+>`<hummingbird-command-options> = /config/your_openvpn_file.ovpn`

 #### Stop a connection

+Type `CTRL+C` in the terminal window where the airvpn-hummingbird container is running, if you kept STDIN open by supplying the -i to the docker run command.
+Otherwise issue a `docker stop airvpn-hummingbird` to stop the container.

-Type `CTRL+C` in the terminal window where hummingbird is running.
-The client will initiate the disconnection process and will restore your original network settings according to your options.
+The client will initiate the disconnection process and will restore the containers original network settings according to your options.

 #### Start a connection with a specific cipher

->`sudo ./hummingbird --ncp-disable --cipher CHACHA20-POLY1305 your_openvpn_file.ovpn`
+>`<hummingbird-command-options> = --ncp-disable --cipher CHACHA20-POLY1305 /config/your_openvpn_file.ovpn`

 **Please note**: in order to properly work, the server you are connecting to must support the cipher specified with the `--cipher` option.